Imaging Sciences Nuclear Medicine

 Imagine if you could see inside your body without having to go through surgery.

-This radioactive tracer (or radiopharmaceutical) is typically either injected into the body or swallowed in a pill.
-It then travels through the body and allows specialized imaging devices, such as gamma cameras or PET scanners, to detect the emitted gamma rays or positrons and create detailed images that provide information about the functioning and structure of organs and tissues.
+This radioactive tracer (or radiopharmaceutical) is either injected into the body or swallowed in a pill.
+Then it travels through the body and allows specialized imaging devices, such as gamma cameras or PET scanners, to detect the emitted gamma rays or positrons and create detailed images that provide information about the functioning and structure of organs and tissues.

 Uses of Nuclear Medicine

-Nuclear medicine allows doctors to see things that may not be visible with other imaging techniques.
+Nuclear medicine allows doctors to see details that may not be visible with other imaging techniques.

 For example, it can be used to:

 Therapeutic procedures are also growing in nuclear medicine.
-An isotope can emit radiation to kill cancerous or diseased cells to a localized area with minimal risks to the surrounding tissue.
+An isotope can emit radiation to kill cancerous or diseased cells in a localized area with minimal risks to the surrounding tissue.

-Nuclear medicine offers a wide range of career opportunities.
-You may choose to specialize in a particular area, such as diagnostic imaging, therapeutic radiology, or radiation safety.
-A Nuclear Medicine Technologist will typically work at hospitals, outpatient imaging centers, mobile imaging clinics, or as application specialists.
+Nuclear medicine offers a wide range of job opportunities.
+You may choose to specialize in a particular area, such as diagnostic imaging, therapeutic radiology or radiation safety.
+A nuclear medicine technologist will typically work at hospitals, outpatient imaging centers, mobile imaging clinics, or as application specialists.

 AdventHealth University’s Bachelor of Science in Nuclear Medicine Technology program teaches all of these skills and also offers Computerized Tomography education and clinical training.
-This Bachelor’s program at AHU is one of less than 15 programs in the country in which a student is qualified to take both nuclear medicine and CT board exams upon graduation and the only such degree program offered in the Central Florida area.
+The bachelor’s program at AHU is one of fewer than 15 programs in the country in which a student is qualified to take both nuclear medicine and CT board exams upon graduation, and the only such degree program offered in the Central Florida area.

 Once certified in both areas, graduates are eligible for multiple employment opportunities.
-Many graduates of the program have also gone on to work in radiation safety, management, pharmaceutical, or medical device industries.
+Many graduates of the program have also gone on to work in radiation safety, management, pharmaceutical or medical device industries.
+You can learn more in our blog with helpful tips about “How to Become a Nuclear Medicine Technologist, “Benefits of Interventional Radiology” and even “How to Become a Radiology Director.”

 Patient Preparation